 - Allow your air conditioner to dry out.
 Clear out any standing water if possible and safely clear any debris from around the area.

-- Don’t turn your air conditioner back on until a professional AC inspection has been performed.
-Call Sunbeam Service Experts and ensure your equipment will work safely and effectively with a full air conditioner safety inspection.
+- Don’t turn your air conditioner back on until a professional air conditioner inspection has been completed.
+Call Sunbeam Service Experts and ensure your equipment will operate safely and effectively with a full air conditioner safety inspection.

-For a full air conditioning inspection and safety check, call Sunbeam Service Experts today and we’ll make sure your air conditioner is working safely and efficiently.
+For a full AC inspection and safety check, call Sunbeam Service Experts today and we’ll make sure your air conditioner is working safely and efficiently.
 Help keep your loved ones safe during storm season and make sure to follow these guidelines if your city is under a serious storm warning.